Woutitit/woutitit.github.io/songwriting-checklist.md

 This handy list is meant as a reference for when you don't get your mix right or when your composition isn't working out as you can check and try stuff (you might've forgotten) on the list here.
 It can also serve as a source of inspiration.

 ## Mixing and mastering
 - Sidechain: Which elements?
 Sub and/or top bass?
 To snare too?
-Different SC/Mix levels for different elements?
+Different SC curve/Mix levels for different elements?
 - General high pass: Most stuff doesn't need < 60Hz.
 Try hi-pass all elements 50-150Hz range except (sub) bass.
 - Set lvls by muting all.
 Start with kick and bring stuff up around it.
 - Spend more time getting lvls right and you'll need less EQ/comp/sat.